-This brief overview of SETI science and technology is offered for the benefit of those many students attending the SETI I session at the 2008 International Astronautical Congress.
+This brief review of half a century of SETI science and technology is offered for the benefit of those students attending the 2009 International Astronautical Congress.
 These students tend to be long on enthusiasm and short on experience.
 They can best appreciate the more advanced technical material being presented by the various speakers if they first have a basic understanding of SETI concepts.
 This introduction is intended not to be exhaustive, but rather representative.
 It explores the nature of radio telescopes, experimental design strategies, SETI instrumentation, signal analysis, and the hallmarks of artificiality which allow us to differentiate between natural astrophysical emissions and intelligent interstellar transmissions.